GetStream/webrtc-android/README.md

 You can see the use cases of this library in the repositories below:

+- [stream-video-android](https://github.com/getstream/stream-video-android): 📲 An official Android Video SDK by Stream, which consists of versatile Core + Compose UI component libraries that allow you to build video calling, audio room, and, live streaming apps based on Webrtc running on Stream's global edge network.
 - [webrtc-in-jetpack-compose](https://github.com/GetStream/webrtc-in-jetpack-compose): 📱 This project demonstrates WebRTC protocol to facilitate real-time video communications with Jetpack Compose.

 ## ✍️ Technical Content